-Develop your ability to work in cross-sector and complex environments within the cultural contexts of Aotearoa, and advance your decision-making, problem-solving, and research skills.
-Extend your knowledge in a specialist area of social practice and enhance your career prospects while adding value to your organisation, community and beyond.
+Develop your ability to work cross-sector in complex environments within the cultural contexts of Aotearoa, and advance your decision-making, problem-solving, and research skills.
+Extend your knowledge in a specialist area of social practice and enhance your career prospects while adding value to your organisation, community, and beyond.

 - Advance your practice and contribute to your profession by completing work-relevant research and projects as part of your studies.

 - Courses include Contemporary Issues in Community Engagement, New Zealand Social Policy, and Te Tiriti o Waitangi and Social Practice in Aotearoa.